European Members of Parliament and the European Council

 Although they are presenting this as ‘defense’, the truth is the goal of these subsidies is to preserve the competitiveness of the arms industry and its capacity to export abroad, including to countries contributing to instability and taking part in deadly conflicts, such as Saudi Arabia .

 But we still have a chance to avoid European tax payers paying to fuel deadly conflicts.
-Let’s tell our governments that we want them to work for peace and not to subsidize weapons.
+Our governments and MEPs will have to approve this draft law in the months to come.
+Let’s tell them that we want them to work for peace and not to subsidize weapons.

 This campaign is run in partnership with the European Network Against Arms Trade.